WordPress vs Webflow 2021 Comparison: SEO, Ease of Use

 Support

-Best Prepackaged Designs: Squarespace
+Best Website Templates: Squarespace

-Squarespace lacks the flexibility of Webflow, Wix, or WordPress but excels with its expertly designed templates and designs.
-This lack of flexibility is by design.
-If you’re looking for a clean, professional, and inviting design, but don’t need the layers of design power or freedom you get from other builders then Squarespace might be the right choice for you.
+If you’re looking for a clean, professional, and inviting design, but don’t need the layers of design power or freedom you get from other builders, then Squarespace might be the right choice.

-If the reason you are building a website is your eCommerce business, then building a website with Shopify may be the way to go for you.
-With more than 70 easy-to-implement website templates, Shopify expert website builders, and all the tools you need to build a website the way you want, Shopify offers the best of both worlds.
-Shopify is undoubtedly the best provider for eCommerce with your own website, offering your own domain, instant secure transactions, and incredibly fast servers, so you can rest assured that your website will always be up and running.
+If you are building a website for your eCommerce business, then creating a website with Shopify may be the way to go for you.
+With more than 70 easy-to-implement website templates, Shopify expert website builders, and all the tools you need to build a website how you want, Shopify offers the best of both worlds.

 We love WordPress, so much that even this site is built on WordPress.
 This is how the NoGood team feels: